 Fracking is a process of using hydraulic fluid to fracture rocks in order to extract natural gas or oil to use for energy.
 Fracturing rocks stimulates natural gas flow to be freer, which helps with extraction.
 That natural gas can be found in deposits of Marcellus and Utica shales, which are common in Pennsylvania and Ohio.
 Since radon is found in trace amounts within these types of shale, fracking could also help radon flow more freely, either through the air or well water.

 While a direct causation between fracking and increased radon gas levels has yet to be found, the authors of the studies did emphasize that the increase is cause for concern and that homeowners should take measures to get their homes inspected and prevent any future problems from arising.

-Contact Radon-Rid for Radon Gas Testing and Mitigation
+Contact Radon-Rid, LLC for Radon Gas Testing and Mitigation